Apache Accumulo 1.8.0

 These default ports were changed because the previous defaults fell in the Linux Ephemeral port range.
 This means that the operating

-system, when a port in this range was unusued, would allocate this port for dynamic network communication.
+system, when a port in this range was unused, would allocate this port for dynamic network communication.
 This has the side-effect of

 temporal bind issues when trying to start these services (as the operating